ShaneDoyleDev/ShaneDoyleDev/README.md

 * ✉️  You can contact me at [shanedoyle1989@gmail.com](mailto:shanedoyle1989@gmail.com)
 * 🧠  I'm currently learning NextJS

-As a Full Stack Software Developer with over a year of experience in web development,I excel at developing visually appealing, functional interfaces with a keen eye for UI/UX design, as demonstrated in my projects, and I take pride in writing clean, maintainable code.
+As a Full Stack Software Developer I excel at developing visually appealing, functional interfaces with a keen eye for UI/UX design and I take pride in writing clean, maintainable code.

 ### Skills